Food For People's New Facility Open!

-Following the sewer disaster that occurred at Food for People’s main site earlier this year, we are moving forward with plans to rebuild a food bank facility that will ensure every person experiencing hunger in Humboldt County can access nutritious foods, and local children, seniors, and families can connect with services that address the root causes of hunger and poverty.
+Following the sewer disaster that occurred at Food for People’s main site, we are moving forward with plans to rebuild a food bank facility that will ensure every person experiencing hunger in Humboldt County can access nutritious foods, and local children, seniors, and families can connect with services that address the root causes of hunger and poverty.

 Food for People’s aging building went from useable and overcrowded to requiring evacuation due to failed infrastructure amid a sewer inundation on February 28, 2020.
 This disaster struck a tough blow to Food for People’s facility and operations, but we have persevered and are ready to move forward, from the figurative ashes, to build a new and improved food bank facility.

 Since the pandemic, Food for People has been hard at work distributing emergency foods through the use of temporary leased spaces.
 However, this is not a long-term solution to the emergency response needs for the future.
 We currently lack a permanent facility to provide food assistance to the community.

 This will enable us to better support and enhance our county-wide network of 17 pantries and 18 diverse hunger relief, advocacy, and job training programs.

 Expanded Services – We will build space for partners to connect people with an array of community support services that promote stability and lead to a better quality of life.

 Expand Job Training - To improve employment prospects for people experiencing adversity by providing work skills in warehouse operations, front desk reception, and more.

 Improve the quality of food we serve by expanding cold storage to prioritize healthy foods and reduce food waste.